yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Spline sampling interior in non grid pattern
 [ ] Allow to filter rows in the inspector
 [ ] Add noise to position
 [ ] Math Node.
-Should hide/not require some inputs when not needed.
-Like Abs [ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists
-[ ] Test random colors for each node -> Graph Editor Settings [ ] Promote input pin to graph input
+Should hide inputs when not needed.
+Like Abs [ ] Support for Vector4/Color/PackedVector4Array -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists [ ] Test random colors for each node -> Graph Editor Settings [ ] Promote input pin to graph input
-[ ] use inputs on all settings
-[ ] Custom inputs to the pcg
-[ ] undo/redo
+[ ] Custom inputs values in the pcg node 3d, not in the resource [ ] undo/redo
 [ ] add_attribute, if output is single stream with a type, set the color.
 Maybe make it generic [X] Sort a stream by some condition